 Saturday April 28, 2018 come to the Open House at Kanata Sailing Club.
+Open House hours will be 12:00 PM – 4:00 PM.
 New members welcome!
 This is your chance to take a look around and sign-up for the new Sailing Season.
 Learn to Sail Lessons available.

 Saturday April 21, 2018 is Launch Day.
 Our new sailing season is almost here.
 Hope to see ‘all hands on deck’ for the best day of the year at KSC.

 The KSC Open turned out much better than I could have hoped, in terms of wind.

 Forecasted “floating conditions” threatened to put a damper on the event, but a steady breeze of about 6 knots filled in from the west, allowing us to get some good races in.
 In the Albacore fleet, we had four boats from Nepean (all National level sailors) as well as Balazs and Tom N representing KSC.
 For the Lasers, we had Carla going up against KSC youths Zombor and Csanad, all of whom selected full rigs for the light air day.

 Simon/Elenor set the pace with a few early wins, with Peter/Ross and Dominic/Patrick fighting for second.
 Dominic found his grove and racked up a couple of wins later in the day.
 Former KSCer Jim and Irene set were able to hold of Balazs/Tom most of the time to score 4th place finishes (and even a second, beating out Peter/Ross and Simon/Elenor in a light-wind race where tactics was everything).

 On the single-hander front, Carla was the early favourite, taking 3 of the 4 first races, with Zombor coming up behind.
 Csanad made the most of the light-wind 5th race and used an amazing start to his advantage, to leave both Zombor and Carla in his wake.
 He even passed one or two of the big Albacores, which usually do better in light air.